 Sunni Muslim 74%, Alawites and Ismailis 13%, Christian (various Churches) 10%, Druze 3%.

-Assad is “protection” and claims this is why he is cracking down hard and I really feel sad for what the future will hold for the minorities in Syria once Assad is brought down.
+Assad is promising other religious minorities "protection" and claims this is why he is cracking down hard and I really feel sad for what the future will hold for the minorities in Syria once Assad is brought down.
 I am sure he will be brought down.

 Anyway, to those who are impatient about Iran I can only say that the fall of Assad will have a major impact in Iran.
 The entire Arab Spring is having an impact in Iran.
 We are not ethnically divided and it remains to be seen how the future Governments in Tunis, Egypt, Libya and now Syria will govern and how much of their ideals will be really accomplished.
 Will they end up like an Islamic Republic like Iran?
 I hope not.